department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 <br>

-**If you have an illness that’s not on the list of Agent Orange‒related illnesses,** but you believe it was caused by Agent Orange, you’ll need to show the problem started during—or got worse because of—your military service. <br>
+**If you have an illness that’s not on the list of Agent Orange‒related illnesses,** but you believe it was caused by Agent Orange, you'll need to provide scientific and medical evidence that the condition is related to exposure to Agent Orange, or show the problem started during—or got worse because of—your military service.
+Scientific proof might be an article from a medical journal or a published research study.
 [See the list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).

 <ul class="usa-accordion">